joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.2.10 =

+* Change: Fallback text should have a stylable wrapper.
+* Bug fix: Missing translatable string.
+* Bug fix: When multiple categories selected, events in more than one category would appear multiple times.

 = 3.2.9 =